ceph/ceph/doc/glossary.rst

                 Amazon S3 RESTful API and the OpenStack Swift API.
 Also called "RADOS Gateway" and "Ceph Object Gateway".

+        secrets
+                Secrets are credentials used to perform digital authentication whenever privileged users must access systems that require authentication.
+Secrets can be passwords, API keys, tokens, SSH keys, private certificates, or encryption keys.

         SDS
                 Software-defined storage.